pr0xladno/tgmarkov/README.md

 - `BOT_TOKEN`: Your Telegram bot token from BotFather
 - `TARGET_USERNAME`: The username of the user whose messages the bot will learn from (without @)
-- `TXT_PATH`: Path to the initial text file for seeding the Markov model (default: messages.txt)
+- `TXT_PATH`: Path to the initial text file for seeding the Markov model (default: messages.txt).
+Note that the project uses NewlineText(), so format the file firstly.
 - `RESPONSE_CHANCE`: Probability of the bot responding to messages (default: 0.15 = 15%)

 ## How It Works